dynatrace-oss-contrib/opentelemetry-specification/specification/protocol/otlp.md

 ##### Success

 The success response indicates telemetry data is successfully processed by the server.

+The success response may also be used when telemetry data processing is done at a later point by the server.
+In such cases, the server may want to return immediately in order to keep a low-latency communication with clients.

 If the server receives an empty request (a request that does not carry any telemetry data) the server SHOULD respond with success.

 On success, the server MUST respond with `HTTP 200 OK`.
 The response body MUST be